What is counselling?

 It can be helpful to start by booking six sessions, and see where the sessions lead.
 There is no obligation to complete all six sessions if you feel ready to finish earlier.
 However, when approaching the sixth session, both client and counsellor may have a better idea of how many sessions may be suited for ongoing work.

-If working open-endedly, without a fixed number of sessions in mind, it is often helpful to check-in about this roughly every 6 sessions.
+If working open-endedly, without a fixed number of sessions in mind, it is often helpful to check-in about this roughly every 6-8 sessions.

 It is also possible to change between weekly and fortnightly sessions, as well as taking a break from sessions, depending on how the counselling unfolds.

-Please note that changing between weekly / fortnightly sessions may require a change of day / time due to session availability.
+I try to work as flexibly as possible, though please note that changing between weekly / fortnightly sessions may require a change of day / time due to session availability.

 For details of current available session times, please see Counselling.